 I am not going to lie, I am a reality TV fanatic so I could be contributing to the problem.
 But it seems as if Black Women and Reality TV just don’t mix.
 Maybe it is just me but it seems like all the major reality TV shows that feature black women, the woman are always fighting, arguing and having a crap load of drama.
 I mean lets not even get into the Love and Hip Hop Atlanta, all of their drama is beyond ridiculous to the point I cannot even watch it anymore.

-Being a black woman myself the portrayal that television is doing to black women is starting to get beyond ridiculous.
-To some degree there are shows were you expect the ratchetness to let loose.
+Being a black woman myself the portrayal that television is doing to black women is starting to not be entertaining but insulting.
 Love and Hip hop are one of those shows.
 No matter what Love and Hip Hop you are watching a fight is going to break out, a women is going to appear needy and allow herself to be disrespected, or drinks of going to go flying toward one another.
-In the last two seasons I notice Omarion and Apryl joining the cast portraying something positive and normal.
-But yet it seems as if their screen time is being cut short and now they are off the show.
+And anytime a semi positive black woman comes on the a reality show (For example Kim on Real Housewives of Atlanta).
+Their screen time is cut short and they are kicked off the show for being boring and not having a story line.
 It is like promoting ratchet behavior trumps actual positive functioning black people.